 Some states have special procedures that allow you to obtain an emergency ballot if a medical or other emergency occurs after the standard absentee ballot application window.Emergency Ballot Rules

-You may apply for an emergency absentee ballot 20 days before through the opening of polls on Election Day if you are hospitalized.
+You may apply for an emergency absentee ballot starting 20 days before Election Day if you are hospitalized.
 Your ballot must be witness by another registered voter.

-You may be eligible to vote absentee by personal appearance at the commision office if within 5 days to 1 day before Election Day:
+You may be eligible to vote "absentee by personal appearance" between 5 days and 1 day before the election if

-- there is a death of your relative which will result in your absence from the state or county on Election Day
+- there is a death in your family and you will be attending a funeral outside the county on Election Day; or

 - you receive a subpoena or service of processing that requires your presence on Election Day